Memory Care Community Near Chicago

 - Geriatric-certified medical director on staff

-- Access to round-the-clock health and medical services
+- Access to around-the-clock health and medical services

 - Emergency call systems

-- 50 acre campus which includes access to walking paths, gardens, fountains, a chapel and much more
+- 40-acre campus, which includes access to walking paths, formal gardens, fountains, Elliot Chapel with interdenominational services, and much more

-- Access to Physical, Occupational and Speech Therapy, as well as Physiatrist that is available to consult on all cases.
+- Access to physical, occupational, and speech therapies, as well as a Psychiatrist who is available to consult on all cases

-- Assistance with dining, bathing, dressing, toileting and ambulation
+- Assistance with activities of daily living (ADLs), such as dining, bathing, dressing, toileting and ambulation

 - Housekeeping services